Western Kentucky vs. Old Dominion NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Western Kentucky has combined with its opponents to score more than 66.5 points in three of four games this season.
+- Western Kentucky and its opponents have gone over the current 67-point total in three of four games (75%) this season.

-- The 67.9 points per game these two squads have allowed their opponents to score this season are 1.4 more than the 66.5 over/under in this contest.
+- The 67.9 points per game these two squads have surrendered to opponents this season are 0.9 more than the 67 over/under in this contest.

-- The average total in Hilltoppers games this season is 63.1, 3.4 points fewer than Saturday's over/under of 66.5 .
+- The average total in Hilltoppers games this season is 63.1, 3.9 points fewer than Saturday's total of 67 .

-- In 2021, games involving the Monarchs have averaged a total of 55.5 points, 11 fewer than this game's set over/under.

 Western Kentucky Stats and Trends

-- Thus far this season Western Kentucky has two wins against the spread.
+- Western Kentucky has covered the spread on two occasions this season.

-- Western Kentucky's games this year have eclipsed the over/under in all four opportunities.
+- Western Kentucky's games this year have gone over the total in four out of four opportunities.

-- When Western Kentucky records more than 29.5 points, it is 2-2 against the spread and 1-4 overall.
+- Western Kentucky is 2-2 against the spread and 1-4 overall this season when the team scores more than 29.5 points.

-- When Western Kentucky churns out more than 330.5 yards, the team is 2-2 against the spread and 1-4 overall.
+- In games that Western Kentucky amasses over 330.5 yards, the team is 2-2 against the spread and 1-4 overall.

-- This year, the Hilltoppers have turned the ball over five times, while the Monarchs have forced five.

 - Find the latest spread and moneyline odds for Western Kentucky at SISportsbook.